barahona-research-group/hcga/README.md

-## Our other available packages

-If you are interested in trying our other packages, see the below list:
-* [GDR](https://github.com/barahona-research-group/GDR) : Graph diffusion reclassification.
-A methodology for node classification using graph semi-supervised learning.
-* [MSC](https://github.com/barahona-research-group/MultiscaleCentrality) : MultiScale Centrality: A scale dependent metric of node centrality.

 ## Python, Anaconda and hcga installation

 The simplest setup will be to install [Anaconda](https://docs.anaconda.com/anaconda/install/).
 Anaconda is a package manager and contains useful IDEs for writing and viewing python scripts and notebooks.
 Choose from one of the following links below depending on your operating system: